malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 - It provides a location for bidirectional message passing.
 - It provides a place to hold state to smooth out attentional flickering.

+## Parallel Processing
+What's going on with our ability to do things unconsciously?
+What does that mean for our conscious state?
+What is our conscious / meta cognitive system doing when it's not needed.

+Empowered frames may choose whether the best outcomes are achieved most efficiently by unconscious or conscious processes.
+So what's gained by not using the meta cognitive processes?
+Does it mean that they can be allocated to something else.
+Perhaps this is what the "default mode" is all about.
+That the human architecture explicitly supports parallelisation when not all brain processes are needed for the one problem.
+Unconscious processes can carry on with simple perceptual and action inference.
+In order to enable a conscious process for something hard.
+Our, if there is nothing else to do then default mode kicks in - because its more empowering to use those spares brain cycles to work on some background low priority problem.

+Right.
+So what architecture supports this?
+For starters, it needs a working memory with a level of indirection from the unconscious processes.
+Frame state needs to be divided too.

 ## Cognitive Loop
 Here's an idea: that the conscious cognitive process in humans is the secondary system.
 The real primary system is the autonomous sensorimotor system.
 We only think that the cognitive process is primary because we experience it due to its meta-cognition.